Banks and Financial Services

 5 minutes min read

 Telecommunications fraud is a pervasive issue causing staggering financial losses annually.
-In 2023, the associated costs of telecom fraud rose by 12% making it imperative for telecom services to employ robust strategies to prevent such deceptive practices.
+In 2023, the associated costs of telecom fraud rose by 12%, making it imperative for telecom services to employ robust strategies to prevent such deceptive practices.

 What is telephony fraud?

 For businesses, the impact ranges from direct financial losses and increased operational costs to indirect effects such as decreased customer trust and brand degradation.
+Individuals suffer from privacy invasion, financial loss, and often long-term damage to credit scores and digital identities.

 Exploring the types of telecom fraud

-PBX Fraud: This occurs when hackers gain access to a company’s private branch exchange (PBX) system to make unauthorised calls at the company’s expense.
+• PBX fraud: this occurs when hackers gain access to a company’s private branch exchange (PBX) system to make unauthorised calls at the company’s expense.

-IRSF Fraud: IRSF (International Revenue Share Fraud) is a sophisticated telecom fraud scheme where fraudsters exploit the revenue-sharing arrangements between telecommunications carriers.
+• IRSF fraud: IRSF (International Revenue Share Fraud) is a sophisticated telecom fraud scheme where fraudsters exploit the revenue-sharing arrangements between telecommunications carriers.
 Typically, they generate artificial traffic, often through auto-dialling systems, to premium-rate numbers or international destinations that charge high fees.

-Subscription Fraud: Fraudsters use fake or stolen identities to open accounts with telecom services, which are then used to rack up large charges.
+• Subscription fraud: fraudsters use fake or stolen identities to open accounts with telecom services, which are then used to rack up large charges.

 In this article, we’ll examine some of the essential best practices which can help you protect your customers and business alike.

-1 – Establishing strong security protocols
+1. Establishing strong security protocols

 To safeguard against threats, implementing stringent security measures is non-negotiable.
 Proactivity in security protocols helps in anticipating potential fraud tactics and thwarting them before they can cause harm.
 This involves setting up systems that are not only reactive but also predictive, using sophisticated algorithms to detect and mitigate unusual activities.

-Implementing End-to-End Encryption – this ensures that data transmitted over telecom networks is converted into a secure code that only the recipient can decode.
+• Implementing end-to-end encryption: this ensures that data transmitted over telecom networks is converted into a secure code that only the recipient can decode.
 This minimises the risk of interception by fraudsters, securing voice and data transmissions.

-Employee Training and Awareness – human error is a significant vulnerability in fraud prevention.
+• Employee training and awareness: human error is a significant vulnerability in fraud prevention.
 Educating employees on recognising and responding to fraud can dramatically reduce risks.
-Regular workshops ensure that all employees are updated on the latest fraud prevention tactics and technologies – along with the signs to look out for
+Regular workshops ensure that all employees are updated on the latest fraud prevention tactics and technologies, along with the signs to look out for.

 A mobile number is tied uniquely to an individual through detailed registration and identity verification processes required by mobile service providers.
-This linkage makes a mobile number a less likely target for fraudsters to manipulate, unlike other identifiers such as physical addresses or even email addresses which can be easily fabricated or hijacked.
+This linkage makes a mobile number a less likely target for fraudsters to manipulate, unlike other identifiers such as physical addresses or email addresses, which can be easily fabricated or hijacked.

 Incorporating mobile numbers into fraud detection systems allows for a multifaceted approach to security:

-Two-Factor Authentication (2FA): By utilising mobile numbers in 2FA processes, businesses can add an extra layer of security.
+• Two-factor authentication (2FA): by utilising mobile numbers in 2FA processes, businesses can add an extra layer of security.
 When a transaction or access attempt occurs, a verification code sent via SMS to the mobile number acts as a second security layer, ensuring that the transaction is being initiated by the legitimate owner.

-Highly Accurate, Trusted Data: Mobile data is collected from trusted bodies around the world, including mobile phone network operators and government bodies.
+• Highly accurate, trusted data: mobile data is collected from trusted bodies around the world, including mobile phone network operators and government bodies.
 It is also much harder to manipulate for the purposes of fraud.

 Collaboration with regulators and other telecom providers can lead to the development of industry-wide defences, sharing crucial intelligence and resources to combat fraud more effectively.

-TeleShield™ from TMT ID.
+TeleShield™ from TMT ID

 Conclusion

-Preventing telecom fraud requires an integrated approach involving technology, regulatory compliance, employee training, and proactive network management.
+Preventing telecom fraud requires an integrated approach involving technology, regulatory compliance, employee training and proactive network management.
 The ongoing development of mobile number intelligence and biometrics is set to redefine telecom security practices, making fraud prevention more automated and precise.

 Adopt these best practices, integrate cutting-edge solutions, and continuously educate your team to safeguard your telecom resources effectively.